 Peer Support Drop In – Tuesdays 10:30 a.m. – 12:00 p.m.

-This drop-in online peer support group is one in which people get together to share the recovery journey and all the common struggles, opportunities and experiences associated with it.
-It is not meant to be a treatment or therapy group, but rather a space for participants to talk with others with similar experiences.
+This drop-in online and in-person peer support group is one in which people get together to share the recovery journey and all the common struggles, opportunities and experiences associated with it.
 It is a confidential and non-judgmental space where people are free to share deeply personal insights, experiences and challenges that come from firsthand experience of living with mental health challenges.

 What to Expect from Our Peer Support